jedelman8/nxos-ansible/docs/nexus-module-docs.md

 #### Notes
 - This module was tested with a remote Ubuntu 14.04 machine using SCP.

+- Cannot override files on the switch with this module.
+User should ensure the file does not exist first with nxos_dir if needed or change the name of the dest file name.

 - While username and password are not required params, they are if you are not using the .netauth file.  .netauth file is recommended as it will clean up the each task in the playbook by not requiring the username and password params for every tasks.